 This Policy explains what information we gather about you, how we use that information, what we use that information for and who we may share that information with.
 It also sets out your rights in relation to any information that we may hold about you.

 This Policy applies to information that we collect about visitors to www.hambroperks.com and any other sites maintained by the HP Group that link to this Policy (together, “the HP Sites”).
 Each HP Group company is a separate legal entity and complies with the relevant local laws and regulations to ensure the protection of your personal information.
-Members of the HP Group include Hambro Perks Services Limited, Hambro Perks Asset Management Limited and Hambro Perks Advisory LLP.
+Members of the HP Group include but are not limited to Hambro Perks Services Limited, Hambro Perks Asset Management Limited and Hambro Perks Advisory LLP.

-We use different methods to collect data from and about you including through direct interactions.
-For example, you may provide us with your personal data by filling in forms or by corresponding with us by post, phone, email or otherwise.
+Information you give us.
+This is information about you that you provide to us by filling in forms or by corresponding with us by phone, electronic mail or otherwise.
+You may provide us with your personal data by filling in forms or by corresponding with us by post, phone, email or otherwise.

 We endeavour to only collect the minimum amount of information necessary to fulfil your request.
 However, some of the information that we ask you to provide is mandatory and if you do not provide it, we may not be able to grant you access to certain areas of the HP Sites or provide you with certain materials.

 Information we collect about you.
 The HP Group may also supplement the personal information you provide with information we receive from third parties, including our business partners, contractors, analytics and other service providers.
 In order to maintain compliance with statutory regulation we need to carry out Know Your Client checks.
 We may use third parties to perform these checks and keep confirmation on our permanent file to be provided as evidence that we have carried out the necessary procedures, and have considered the risk assessment, as proof of our compliance with legislation.